 Lord of the arcade: Gamers to clash in cityLord of the arcade: Gamers to clash in city

-GURGAON: After nine weeks of frenzied competition, the finale is at hand.
+GURGAON: After nine weeks of fierce competition, the finale is at hand.
 On Sunday, Gurgaon and gaming come together in what promises to be a battle between smart wits and smarter minds.

-The ‘Dew Arena’ gaming championship claims to be the biggest such in India, and numbers bear that out.
-The organizers, NODWIN Gaming – the main players in the gaming segment in India – had set out to reach 30,000 participants.
+The ‘Dew Arena’ gaming championship claims to be the biggest such in India, and the numbers bear that out.
+The organizers, NODWIN Gaming—the main players in the gaming segment in India—had set out to reach 30,000 participants.
 In the end, a whopping 70,000 took part.
 That’s proof enough that India has a robust community of gamers.

 Gathering in the city for the final leg will be 100 of India’s best gamers, with teams flying in from Chennai, Bangalore, and Mumbai.
 And on Sunday, 40 elite gamers will be slugging it out for a funky accolade (having their name on a bottle of a popular fizzy drink) and a prize pool totaling Rs 10 lakhs.